Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

 # Time-series Forecasting With Consumer Spending ONS Data
 ![Main_Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/opengraph.png)

 Office For National Statistics is publicly accessed government economic data.
-The goal with this project is to be able to forecasting Consumer Spending across all sectors to identify where people are chosing to spend their money.
-This project can aid business's in deciding where they should focuse their marketing efforts and inventory allocation and adapt pricing stratgies based on sector specific spending strends.
+The goal with this project is to be able to forecast Consumer Spending across all sectors to identify where people are choosing to spend their money.
+This project can aid business's in deciding where they should focus their marketing efforts and inventory allocation and adapt pricing strategies based on sector specific spending trends.

-By incorperating ETL-processed consumer spending data, inflation metrics and consumer confidence indicators, the project adjusts fro economic shifts like recessions.
-It employs three predictive models, with time-series and a manual lag and utilising cross validation with GrideSearch CV.
+By incorporating ETL-processed consumer spending data, inflation metrics and consumer confidence indicators, the project adjusts for economic shifts like recessions.
+It employs three predictive models, with time-series and a manual lag and utilising cross-validation with GrideSearch CV.
 The metrics used to select the model and parameters with best lag are R2 Train/Test Score and Negative MSE Cross-Validation against Negative MSE Test.
 The plan is to introduce more features that could influence the consumer spending outcomes for a more robust forecast.

 #### ↓↓↓Links to Folders↓↓↓